google/temporian/docs/src/user_guide.md

 Temporian accepts time inputs in various formats, including integer, float, Python date or datetime, NumPy datetime, and pandas datetime.
 Date and datetime objects are internally converted to floats as Unix time in seconds, compatible with the calendar operators.

-TODO: examples

-Operators can take durations as input arguments.
+Operators can take _durations_ as input arguments.
 For example, the simple moving average operator takes a `window_length` argument.
 Temporian exposes several utility functions to help creating those duration arguments when using Unix timestamps:

 ```python
 # Define a 1-day moving average.